bespoke-silicon-group/accelerator-debugger/README.md

 [ ] Info on a code module gives asm instructions and source?

 ### Misc fixes
+[ ] Command processing should be done via regex
 [ ] Input handler should just have a pointer to Runtime, get fields from there [ ] If multiple signals in a module shorten to the same thing, give a longer
     name